 Most funder requirements apply even if the research was only partially funded by that organisation.
 If your output acknowledges support from more than one funder, you must ensure that all requirements are met.

-See OA and the next REF for guidance on HEFEC's requirements for Open Access.
+See Open Access and the REF for guidance on HEFCE's requirements for Open Access.

-The majority of research funders have some form of publications policy and it is important that you read and understand these as soon as possible.
+Most research funders have a publications policy and it is important that you read and understand this as soon as possible.

 In some cases publication costs should be written into grant applications in which case you will need to know the requirements before applying to the funder.

-The easiest way to get information about a funder’s policy is through the SHERPA/JULIET database.
+The easiest way to get information about a funder’s open access policy is through the SHERPA/JULIET database.

 It is recommended that you also check your funder’s website or contact them for further details.

 Many funders specify that you must deposit research in either an institutional or subject archive.

 It is important for both the publisher and the funder that you deposit the correct version of a research paper.